 SOL uses the SPL protocol; SPL is the Solana blockchain’s token standard, similar to ERC-20 on Ethereum.
 The SOL token has two main use cases:

 Paying for transaction fees incurred when using the network or smart contracts.

 Staking tokens as part of the PoS consensus mechanism.

 Decentralized applications (DApps) building on Solana create new use cases for SOL and other tokens built using the SPL standard.

 The Solana ecosystem has grown massively since the launch of its mainnet-beta in 2020.
 As of January 2024, there are over 2500 developers working on Solana projects and over a million active wallets on Solana.

 Traditional economic giants have also announced their integration with Solana.
 These include Discord (which allows users to link their profiles and Solana Wallets) and ASICS (which used the Solana Pay payments rail to allow customers to purchase a limited-edition shoe design).

 Solana’s fast transactions and high throughput have made it the network of choice for several Web3 use cases, such as:

-Payments: The Solana Pay protocol has powered an ecosystem of frictionless, permissionless payment structures that can settle payments in seconds.
-In the recent announcement of Stripe’s fiat-to-crypto on-ramp, 11 of the 16 projects mentioned as launch partners were built on Solana.
+Payments: The Solana Pay protocol has powered an ecosystem of frictionless, permissionless payment structures that can settle payments in seconds payments for businesses.

 Firedancer: Jump Crypto is developing new open-source Solana core software, including a second validator client that can process 1.2 million TPS in a test environment as of November, which will expand Solana’s throughput even further.